tmart234/TMTool/README.md

-*This project is currently in beta and is highly unstable!*
+*This project is in beta and is highly unstable!*
+TMTool was an idea to try and create a risk based threat model (RBTM) approach using the Microsoft threat modeling tool.
+Tmtool is a set of custom workflows for the inputs & outputs of the Microsoft tool

 # TMTool